pascal-fb-martin/HouseSprinkler/README.md

 Instead of installing drivers for different types of relay/triac interfaces, the design relies on a generic web API, and the specific interface itself is implemented as a web service.
 The [houserelays](https://github.com/pascal-fb-martin/houserelays) web service is the first implementation that follows this new design.
 A benefit is that a new interface can be developped and maintained independently of the HouseSprinkler code base, which is the essence of the web service philosophy.
 This also makes it possible to support multiple interfaces simultaneously, both geographically distributed and possibly using different hardware interfaces.

+The House family of projects provides other control interfaces, typically intended for other types of devices, like TP-Link Kasa or Philips Wiz.
+These interfaces can be used to control feeds.
+For example a Kasa plug can be used to control the solenoid's 24 vold power supply, or to turn on and off a water pump.

-Instead of implementing multiple weather and watering index interfaces, it relies on a generic web API, and the specific weather/index interface itself is implemented as a web service.
+Instead of implementing multiple weather and watering index interfaces, this project relies on a generic web API, and the specific weather/index interface itself is implemented as a web service.
 The [waterwise](https://github.com/pascal-fb-martin/waterwise) web service is a minimal implementation that relies on the bewaterwise.com web site maintained by the Metropolitan Water District of Southern California (and is therefore of interest only for those living in the Los Angeles and San Diego areas).

 Future plans are:
 * Create other web services for weather information and index calculation, starting with an interface to the state of California's CIMIS web site and data.